iZeaoGamer/FloatingText-1/README.md

 # FloatingText
 A PocketMine-MP plugin that spawns floating texts (aka holograms).
+This fork is a backport of the original plugin for PM 3.0

 ## Usage
 Once installed, use `/ft add some &eyellow text &rhere` to spawn a floating text.<br>